novasamatech/parity-signer/docs/src/development/UOS.md

     </tr>
 </table>

-There are two types of the message payload allowed in the Signer:
+There are two types of the message payload considered to be allowed in the
+Signer:

 | Message payload | What is rendered to user | What gets signed |
 |:-|:-|:-|